Civicverse/Civicverse/README.md

 🌐 CivicVerse

-A Civilian-First Protocol for Ethical AI, Digital Governance, and Resilient Public Infrastructure
+A Civilian-First Protocol for Ethical AI, Privacy, Digital Governance, and Resilient Public Infrastructure
 Status: Active Development | Updated: December 2025

 CivicVerse is a standards-aware civic infrastructure layer that uses immersive game systems to coordinate governance, education, commerce, and verified public participation in real time.